PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Dataset Construction

-Since each instance was generated independently and randomly, we applied a deduplication process to eliminate logically equivalent puzzles by comparing their \texttt{configs} (Figure~\ref{fig:pipeline}D) rather than surface-level text (Figure~\ref{fig:pipeline}E).
-Specifically, we ignored nominal fields (e.g., \textit{names}) and treated value pools as unordered sets in puzzle \texttt{configs}, enabling us to identify near-duplicates even when textual details varied (such as wording or ordering differed).
+Since instances were generated independently and randomly, we deduplicated puzzles by comparing their logical \texttt{configs} (Figure~\ref{fig:pipeline}D) rather than surface text (Figure~\ref{fig:pipeline}E).
+Specifically, we ignored nominal fields (e.g., \textit{names}) and treated value pools as unordered sets, allowing detection of logically equivalent puzzles despite textual variations (e.g., differences in wording or ordering).

 After deduplication, we retained 83,657 unique puzzle instances.
-Among the 86 seed puzzles, 32 had at least one duplicated variant (see Appendix).
-Notably, \texttt{28-exam} exhibited the highest duplication count, with 678 repeated instances.
-Our analysis revealed that puzzles with limited randomizable space tend to result in higher duplication rates.
+Detailed statistics of the resulting dataset—including the distributions of question types, answer types, and duplication patterns—are provided in Appendix~\ref{sec:data_stats}.